maize-genetics/phg_v2/README.md

 # PHG version 2
 [![PHGv2 CI](https://github.com/maize-genetics/phg_v2/actions/workflows/phgv2_ci.yml/badge.svg)](https://github.com/maize-genetics/phg_v2/actions/workflows/phgv2_ci.yml) [![codecov](https://codecov.io/gh/maize-genetics/phg_v2/graph/badge.svg?token=4BVD2QXQ1A)](https://codecov.io/gh/maize-genetics/phg_v2) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-!!! danger "Imputation disclaimer"
+> ![CAUTION]
-    We are experiencing issues with imputation, where some PHGs have low mapping rates (~20% with WGS reads), causing errors in the path-finding steps.
-We are working on fixes and will update the documentation once a solution is available.
+> **Imputation disclaimer**: We are experiencing issues with imputation, where
+> some PHGs have low mapping rates (~20% with WGS reads), causing errors
+> in the path-finding steps.
+We are working on fixes and will update the
+> documentation once a solution is available.

-    You can still build a PHG without encountering this issue.
-We apologize for the inconvenience.
+> You can still build a PHG without encountering this issue.
+We apologize
+> for the inconvenience.

-    PHGv2 is under active development and we expect to encounter bugs.
-We aim to report bugs as soon as they are discovered.
+> PHGv2 is under active development and we expect to encounter bugs.
+> We aim to report bugs as soon as they are discovered.

 The Practical Haplotype Graph (PHG) is a powerful tool for representing pangenomes.
 The PHG is optimized for plant breeding